Semester Project Computational Movement Analysis

 *.csv # ignores all files that end with .csv

-If you already have committed a file to Git that you did not want to commit, you can go through the following instruction to completely remove it from Git and Github again.
+If you already have committed a file to Git that you did not want to commit, you can go through these instruction to completely remove it from Git and Github again.
 If you need help with this, you can get in contact with us.

 YAML Header